ZeusAbhijeet/SleepBot/README.md

 ## Changelogs

+27 Jan 2020:

+This changelog contains changelog of a few previous commits that I forgot to document because I am too lazy.

+1. Fix an issue wherein ?ask would not work if there is only one result (Credits: [YogPanjarale](https://github.com/YogPanjarale)).
+2. Add `intent.guilds`.
+3. Changes to rule_begins command.
+4. Removed ability to fetch other user's avatar due to complaints from users.

 30 Dec 2020:

 Probably the last update of the year.

 1. Added new cog: Rule.
 2. Added new command: rule_begins.
 3. rule_lookup has now been added to Rule cog instead.

 29 Dec 2020:

 1. Added alias for top command: 'lb'.
 2. 'top' command no longer shows users who have left the server.

 13 Dec 2020:

 1. 'ask' and 'howtoask' commands now use menus to display multiple items.
 2. Fixed typos in 'ask' command.

 12 Dec 2020: